 Ancestors of the Pandavas and Kauravas

 Santanu, king of Hastinapura, was married to the beautiful Ganga, who was the river goddess in disguise.
 She agreed to marry him as long as he never questioned her actions.
 Over the years they had seven sons, but Ganga threw each one into the river.
-Santanu was distressed but he kept his promise.
+Santanu was distressed by this strange behavior, but he kept his promise.
 Finally, when their eighth son was born, Santanu asked his wife who she really was and why she had done this.
 Ganga revealed herself and told that her children had once been celestial beings, but were cursed to become human.
 She had ended their “punishment” quickly by drowning them immediately at birth.
 But since Santanu had questioned her actions, she left him, along with his last son Devarata.

 Devarata is better known by his later name Bhishma.
 He receives this name, which means “of terrible resolve,” after vowing never to marry or have children.
 His father wanted to marry again (Satyavati, mother of Vyasa), but the conditions of the marriage were that the second wife would be the mother of a king someday.
 Honoring his father’s wishes, Bhishma makes his vow, guaranteeing that neither he nor a son of his will challenge the claim to the throne.